virteal/l8/README.md

   All these methods, if invoked against the global l8 object, will usually get forwarded to the "current task", the task that is currently executing.
 That task is often the returned value of such methods, when it makes sense.
-When the body of a task is executing, "this" references the current task.
+When the body of a task is executing, "this" and l8.current references the task.

   -- synchronization